seirios/BBPTopologySSCX/WORK.md

 + divide by excitatory/inhibitory
 + by layers

+[seirios] More generally, divide by morphological type, as that comprises both layer and excitatory/inhibitory and allows studying pathways (e.g. connections between some class of interneurons and pyramidal cells), which are biologically relevant.

 ### Describing Simplices
 **Goal**:
 Understand simplices with respect to usual descriptor of the neuron, here we are still looking at thing without any activity.

 **How to do it**:
 With the list of simplices its elementary to do.
 What takes time is to analyze and trying to makes sense of what you see.
 There is a ton of variation so its easy to get lost.

 **Variations**:
 So the goal is to look at things like *information given by simplices* vs *information of the neuron*.